top of page

 Anston Hillcrest Primary is committed to serving its community and recognises the multi-cultural, multi-faith, and ever-changing nature of the United Kingdom.
 It also understands the vital role it has in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.
 It follows equal opportunities guidance which guarantees that there will be no discrimination against any individual or group, regardless of faith, ethnicity, gender, sexuality, political or financial status, or similar.

-Anston Hillcrest Primary is dedicated to preparing students for their adult life beyond the formal, examined curriculum and ensuring that it promotes and reinforces British Values to all its students, which are:
+Anston Hillcrest Primary is dedicated to preparing children for their adult life beyond the formal, examined curriculum and ensuring that we promote and reinforces British Values to all our children, which are:

 Democracy